marmelab/react-admin/packages/create-react-admin/README.md

 ```

 The above command assume you cloned react-admin in the `react-admin` directory and you are running the command in this directory parent.

+## Miscellaneous

+This package is MIT licensed.
+Sponsored by Marmelab and Anthony Chan.